Wednesday, September 30, 2009

 Mr. Cuban and the minimum wage supporters are both correct.
-Mr. Cuban is correct in stating that potential employees have lost an opportunity b/c of the law’s expansive liability.
+Mr. Cuban is correct in stating that potential employees have lost an opportunity because of the law’s expansive liability.
 The min-wage group is also correct when it contends that unpaid internships favor affluent and middle-class children who can afford to work without pay for some time.
 One can hold both positions without any contradiction.

 Mr. Cuban, however, weakens his argument by refusing to acknowledge that internships favor more affluent kids.
 It is true that a poor kid from the ghetto could work two or three jobs–something Mr. Cuban did–and use public transportation to get valuable experience, but the overwhelming majority of the participants would not fall into the aforementioned category.

 Mr. Cuban contends that it is not impossible for poor kids to participate and benefit from unpaid internships.
 Again, true, but when the overwhelming majority of unpaid interns are not poor kids or are supported by parents, it should be clear that unpaid internships tend to discriminate against poorer students, adults, and teenagers.